scbirlab/nf-promotermap/README.md

 - `bin_id`:  Unique name of a bin within an experiment.
 Sample IDs under the same bin will be pooled before coverage analysis.
 - `fastq_pattern`: Partial filename that matches at least both R1 and R2 FASTQ files for a sample in the `fastq_dir` ([defined above](#inputs)).
 - `genome_accession`: The [NCBI assembly accession](https://www.ncbi.nlm.nih.gov/datasets/genome/) number for the genome for alignment and annotation.
 This number starts with "GCF_" or "GCA_".
-- `adapter_read1_3prime`: the 3' adapter on the forward read to trim to in [`cutadapt` format](https://cutadapt.readthedocs.io/en/stable/guide.html#specifying-adapter-sequences).
+- `adapter_read1_3prime`: the 3' adapter on the forward read to trim in [`cutadapt` format](https://cutadapt.readthedocs.io/en/stable/guide.html#specifying-adapter-sequences).
 The adapter itself and sequences downstream will be removed.
-- `adapter_read2_3prime`:  the 3' adapter on the reverse read to trim to in [`cutadapt` format](https://cutadapt.readthedocs.io/en/stable/guide.html#specifying-adapter-sequences).
+- `adapter_read2_3prime`:  the 3' adapter on the reverse read to trim in [`cutadapt` format](https://cutadapt.readthedocs.io/en/stable/guide.html#specifying-adapter-sequences).
 The adapter itself and sequences downstream will be removed.
-- `adapter_read1_5prime`: the 5' adapter on the forward read to trim to in [`cutadapt` format](https://cutadapt.readthedocs.io/en/stable/guide.html#specifying-adapter-sequences).
+- `adapter_read1_5prime`: the 5' adapter on the forward read to trim in [`cutadapt` format](https://cutadapt.readthedocs.io/en/stable/guide.html#specifying-adapter-sequences).
 The adapter itself and sequences _upstream_ will be removed.
-- `adapter_read2_5prime`:  the 5' adapter on the reverse read to trim to in [`cutadapt` format](https://cutadapt.readthedocs.io/en/stable/guide.html#specifying-adapter-sequences).
+- `adapter_read2_5prime`:  the 5' adapter on the reverse read to trim in [`cutadapt` format](https://cutadapt.readthedocs.io/en/stable/guide.html#specifying-adapter-sequences).
 The adapter itself and sequences _upstream_ will be removed.

 Here is an example of the sample sheet: